bhdicaire/Cisco88xxSetup/README.md

 1. Connect and Login to the *CP-88xx-3PCC Configuration Utility*  Web Based Configuration Interface, in my case it's [192.168.168.99](http://192.168.168.99)
 	* You have to use *HTTP* for now, we'll inject a certificate later in the procedure
-	* By default, there are no User or Admin passwords required to connect and login
+	* By default, there are no **User** or **Admin** passwords required to connect and login
 	* I had issues with Google Chrome & Microsoft Edge, I recommend Safari on MacOS
 2. You will be landing on and viewing the "Info" page, in "Basic" view if you're not using [http://192.168.168.99/admin/advanced](http://192.168.168.99/admin/advanced)

 4. In the web-based utility of your IP Phone, click Voice > System

 	**Under System Configuration**
-	1. Change User and Admin Password
+	a.
+Change User and Admin passwords
-	2. Phone-UI-user Mode, choose Yes
+	b.
+Phone-UI-user Mode, choose Yes

 	**Under Power Settings:**
 	1. Disable Back USB Port, choose Yes

 	**Under IPv4 settings:**
 	1. IP mode, choose IPv4 Only

 	**Under Optional Network Configuration:**
 	1. Host Name:
+5. To update the configuration profile, click Submit All Changes after you modify the fields in the phone web user interface.
+	* The phone reboots and the changes are applied.

  in the Phone-UI-User-Mode field, choose Yes.
 Click Submit All Changes.